-I have a bucket list, a ‘destinations to visit’ bucket list!
-Somehow that list keeps getting bigger and bigger; for every time I manage to erase a destination of the list, three more are added!
+I have a bucket list, a ‘destinations I really want to visit’ bucket list!
+Somehow that list keeps getting longer; for every time I manage to erase a destination of this list, three more are added!
 Finnish Lapland during winter time has been on my list for years.
-It is one of those destinations that I keep on dreaming about; a winter wonderland with lots and lots of snow.
+It is one of those destinations that I keep on dreaming about; a winter wonderland with lots of snow.
 Today my dream is finally coming true; I am so excited!

 I have packed my suitcase with snow and hiking boots, warm clothes, woollen socks and thermal underwear.
 For a holiday like this you really need to prepare well and make sure you bring the right clothes and accessories.
 I will make a packing list and add it to the https://oneluckytraveller.com/travelpackinglist/ page soon.

 Together with my niece Jill, her father Anton and my friend Astrid we meet on the 4th of February at Schiphol Airport.
 I was suppose to go with Astrid, but when Anton found out he said to me: “Oh wow, are you planning on going to Lapland?!
 That is on my bucket list too!”
 So I asked Astrid if he could join, she said yes and I booked us a bigger accommodation.
 In fact, now we had room for 4.
 So I told his daughter, my niece Jill and she thought about it for 2 minutes and said: OK, I am in too!

 Day 1 of 8: flying to Kittilä, Finland